msyamkumar/cs220-f21-projects/p12/README.md

 **Note** : Your output should be a **str** representing the name of the institution with the greatest absolute difference between its "World Rank" in 2019-2020 and 2021-2022.

-**Hint:** You can add an extra column to the DataFrame with the absolute difference between the `"2019_ranking"` and `"2021_ranking"`, and sort your DataFrame by this new column.
+**Hint:** You can find maximum value in a Series with the `Series.max()` method.
+You can find the documentation [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.max.html).

 ### #Q14: For all the three years, find the number of institutions which have a continuous improvement in their "World Rank".